GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-bash/README.md

 - The gcloud CLI must be [authenticated to Google Cloud and be configured to use the Google Cloud Project](https://cloud.google.com/sdk/gcloud/reference/init) you intend to use
 ---
+### Quickstart

+The steps inside the script is written with the assumption that you are working with a Google Cloud Project that has most of the default settings.
+This is to keep the different customizations to a minimal and allow for anyone to start at this baseline and make changes as required.
+Based on the popularity of certain variations, information about them are explained in the [FAQ](#faq) section.

-1. Clone this repo into the workstation from where the rest of this guide will be followed
+1. Clone this repo into the workstation from where the rest of this guide will be followed.

     ```sh
     git clone https://github.com/GoogleCloudPlatform/anthos-samples
     cd anthos-bm-gcp-bash
     ```

-2. Clone this repo into the workstation from where the rest of this guide will be followed
+1. Setup environment variables.
+    ```sh
+    export PROJECT_ID=<GCP_PROJECT_TO_USE>
+    export ZONE=<GCP_ZONE_TO_USE>
+    ```

+2. Run the installation script.

     ```sh
     bash setup_and_install_abm.sh